-How they work and how to use them with a third-party LVDT signal conditioner designed specifically for Power Gen Applications
+How they work and how to operate them with an ASG S2A LVDT signal conditioner

 LVDTs (Linear Variable Differential Transformers) are very commonly used as position sensors in power plants throughout the world.
 Working from AC voltages and frequencies not available from power lines, LVDTs require a signal conditioner to provide the necessary operating power.
-Alliance Sensors Group's model S2A module, designed specifically to be used in power gen applications, is considered by many power gen users to be the most advanced and easy to use single channel LVDT signal conditioner on the market today.
-It can operate practically any inductive or LVDT-type position sensor currently in use.
+Alliance Sensors Group's model S2A module, designed specifically to be used in power gen applications, is considered by many power gen users be the most advanced and easy-to-use single channel LVDT signal conditioner on the market today.
+It can operate practically any LVDT or half-bridge (LVRT) position sensor currently in use.

 However, users and systems integrators can be confused by unusual LVDT configurations, particularly in regard to the General Electric 185A1328 and 311A5178 series of LVDTs typically used with their gas turbines.
 Furthermore, for many years, GE has been using a contactless position sensor known as an inductive half-bridge for measuring the position of the operating shafts of steam turbine control valves.
 These sensors, often called VRTs or LVRTs, are used to provide position feedback from modulating throttle and governor valves, as well as to give open or closed condition feedback from bypass, stop, and interceptor valves.
 They are also used to monitor valve position on some turbine feedwater pumps.
 Some typical GE half-bridge part numbers include the 119C9638, 119C9639, and 196C8768 series.
 Again, there is some confusion among many systems integrators about how to connect these GE half-bridge sensors to an LVDT signal conditioner and how to calibrate them.
-This application note should dispel much of the confusion around the operation of both GE LVDTs and inductive half-bridge sensors.
+This paper should help dispel any confusion about operating an S2A with a GE gas turbine LVDT or steam turbine half-bridge sensor.

 Operating GE Gas Turbine LVDTs with an ASG S2A LVDT Signal Conditioner

-This application note shows how these GE LVDTs differ from conventional LVDTs and how to operate them with an S2A LVDT signal conditioner module.
+The first section of this paper shows how these GE LVDTs differ from conventional LVDTs and how to operate them with an S2A LVDT signal conditioner module.
 To understand the differences between GE Gas Turbine LVDTs and conventional LVDTs, it is important to review the characteristics of an ordinary LVDT.
-Regardless of the method of construction actually used to make a conventional LVDT, it has a primary winding and two identical secondary windings that are usually connected in series opposition as shown in Figure 1 below.
+Regardless of the method of construction actually used to make a conventional LVDT, it has a primary winding and two identical secondary windings that are usually connected in series opposition, with a movable permeable core to couple the primary to the secondaries, as shown in Figure 1 below.

 The configuration of the LVDTs used by GE for various position sensing functions on their gas turbines is shown in Figure 3 below.
-While the most obvious difference is the tap on the primary, it does not otherwise seem to be much different from a conventional LVDT, but its electrical operation is extremely different.
-Although it is tempting to view it as a center tap, it is not a center tap at all.
-Most often it is a 30% tap, but, depending on the model, it can sometimes be a 25% tap.
-The voltages shown are typical of those used by GE, but, as noted above, the device is a transformer and will function with whatever AC voltage is used to operate it.
-For the sake of clarity, typical GE values are used for the explanation of how this variety of LVDT works.
+The most obvious difference is the tap on the primary, but otherwise it does not seem to vary much from the view of a conventional LVDT.
+However, its electrical operation is really substantially different.
+Although it is tempting to view the primary tap as a center tap, it is not a center tap at all.
+Most often it is a 30% tap, but on a few models it is a 25% tap.
+The voltages shown are typical of those used by GE, but, as noted above, the sensor is a differential transformer and will function with whatever AC voltage is applied to operate it.
+For the sake of clarity, typical GE I/O values are used for the explanation of how this variety of LVDT works.

 This LVDT hookup is generally known as a "Buck-Boost" configuration.
-As can be seen in Figure 3, the voltage appearing at the tap is 30% of the excitation voltage being applied to the LVDTs primary, and is in phase with the primary voltage.
-The way the windings are connected, this 30% voltage, e tap, is being added to the differential secondary voltage, which consists of e1, which is in phase with the primary voltage, to which has been added e2, which is 180° out of phase with the primary voltage.
+As can be seen in Figure 3, the voltage at the tap is 30% of the excitation voltage that is being applied to the LVDTs primary, and is in phase with the primary voltage.
+The way the windings are connected, this 30% voltage, etap, is being added to the differential secondary voltage, which consists of e1, which is in phase with the primary voltage, to which has been added e2, which is 180° out of phase with the primary voltage.
 The turns ratio of these GE LVDTs is usually about 5:1, so, with a 7.07 V ACrms input, the full scale output of the secondaries, without the effect of the 30% tap, would be about 1.4 V ACrms, either in phase with the primary excitation or 180° out of phase with it.
 However, the 30% tap inserts an additional 2.1 V ACrms that is in phase with the primary excitation to be added to the voltages already in the secondaries.
 The result is plotted in Figure 4, which shows that the total AC output from the series connection of the two secondaries and the 30% tap is a voltage between 0.7 to 3.5 V ACrms, with no 180° phase shift as the LVDT's core moves from one end of its range of motion through null to the other end of its range.

-Operating GE Inductive Half-bridge Position Sensors with an S2A Signal Conditioner
+Operating GE Steam Turbine Half-bridge (LVRT) Sensors with an S2A Signal Conditioner

-The shaded symmetrical areas represent the different output levels developed by different sensors.
+The shaded symmetrical areas represent the different AC output levels developed by different sensors.
 Several things stand out in Figure 6.
 First is that the output at mid-range is not zero as with an LVDT, but is half of the AC excitation.
-Second, there is no 180 degree phase shift at "Null" as with an LVDT.
-These features specifically facilitate interfacing sensors with GE's Mark 2 - 6 turbine control systems.
+Second, there is not a 180° phase shift at "null" as with an LVDT.
+Both features specifically facilitate interfacing these sensors with GE's Mark 2 - 6 turbine control systems.

 There are two other very important points of note in the operation of half-bridge sensors, both of which concern the excitation of the sensors.
-First, the magnitude of the AC excitation voltage has no bearing on the functioning of these sensors.
-The choice of 7.07 Vrms (20 V p-p) by GE is merely dependent on the requirements of their control system.
-Second, the excitation frequency was chosen to make sure the impedance of the two windings is dominated by their inductive reactance at the chosen frequency, so that the DC resistance of the windings has a fairly small overall effect on the winding impedances.
+First, the magnitude of the AC excitation voltage has no bearing at all on the functioning of these sensors.
+The choice of 7.07 Vrms (20 Vp-p) by GE is merely dependent on the requirements of their control system.
+Second, the excitation frequency is chosen to make sure the impedance of the two windings is dominated by their inductive reactance at the chosen frequency, so that the DC resistance of the windings has a fairly small overall effect on the winding impedances.

 The connection diagram for hooking up GE half-bridges to an S2A signal conditioner module is shown above.
 Hook up the GE half-bridge connector's pins to the numbers on the black plug, J1, as follows: Pin A goes to J1-1, pin B goes to J1-4, and pin C goes to J1-2.
-Pins D and E are not connected to the S2A at all.
+Pins E and F are not connected to the S2A at all.
+Also, move jumpers J7 and J10 over to their alternate positions.
 If the directional sense of the S2A's analog output is reversed from the desired output, either interchange the connections to J1-1 and J1-2, or flip the INVERT switch, DS2-3, inside of the S2A.

-Using 60 Hz GE Half-bridge Sensors with an ASG S2A signal conditioner in Steam Power Plants
+50/60 Hz GE Half-bridge Sensors used with ASG S2A Signal Conditioners in Steam Power Plants

-Because of the effects of thermal expansion and contraction on the windings, these 60 Hz units have a history of developing intra-winding shorts, but which do not immediately show up in significant output changes because there are so many turns of wire on each winding.
-Furthermore, their output linearity is also poor to begin with, typically ± 2% at FSO, and ± 5% at 110% of FSO, which often initially masks the effects of any such internal shorts.
-But over a period of time, the number of internal winding shorts can and often does increase, causing a net calibration shift that could result in a significant output error.
+Because of the effects of thermal expansion and contraction on the winding insulation, these 50/60 Hz units have a history of developing intra-winding shorts, but which do not immediately produce significant output changes because there are so many turns of wire on each winding.
+Furthermore, sensor output linearity is also poor to begin with, typically ± 2% at FSO, and ± 5% at 110% of FSO, which often initially masks the effects of any such internal shorts.
+But over a period of time, the internal winding shorts can and often do increase, causing a net calibration shift that could result in a significant sensor output error.